 It is no surprise that wildfires affect air quality.
-Pollution from wildfires in California and Australia over the years has greatly affected air quality levels.
-Pictures like the one above show the large amounts of smoke and pollution produced by these wildfires in California.
+The wildfires in California and Australia have had a substantial impact on air quality levels over time.
+Pictures like the one above show the large amounts of smoke and pollution produced by these forest fires in California.

 But how exactly does the smoke from these California wildfires affect air quality levels?
 What exactly is in wildfire smoke?